 Put together your program

-Set up a meeting with a representative from the Alumni Relations Office to help facilitate the details that will make your reunion special.
+Set up a meeting with a representative from the Institutional Advancement division to help facilitate the details that will make your reunion special.

 Letters, emails and event promotion